Difference Between A Billion And A Million

 Practice Mental Math

 Practice mental math with millions and billions to improve your numerical fluency.
 Try to estimate costs, calculate percentages, and perform simple calculations in your head.
 The more you practice, the more comfortable you will become with working with large numbers.
-For example, try estimating the total cost of a large-scale project based on per-unit costs and quantities.
+Here's one way to look at it: try estimating the total cost of a large-scale project based on per-unit costs and quantities.
 Regular practice can significantly improve your ability to handle large numbers confidently.

 FAQ